oracle-livelabs/database/patch-me-if-you-can/04-simple-rollback/simple-rollback.md

 This lab assumes:

-- You have completed Lab 3: Simple Patching
+- You have completed Lab 2: Simple Patching

 ## Task 1: Check database

-1. Verify the *FTEX* database has been patched.
+1. Use the *yellow* terminal 🟨.
+Verify the *FTEX* database has been patched.
 Check `/etc/oratab`.

     ```
     <copy>